scipopt/gcg/doc/resources/users/features/visu.md

 unless you set `DEBUG=true` in the settings file (see below).
 - You **have to create a script settings file**, e.g. `settings.scset`, where you have to define parameters of your given test run.
 A full list of possible settings can be found @ref report-settings "here", where it is also described which flags
 _have_ to be defined for the scripts to yield results at all and those that can be defined for the report to have full information.
+Note that for `make`, none of the optional flags have to be set - they will be found automatically.
 - To use the script settings, execute the test with `SCRIPTSETTINGS=settings.scset`, while having `settings.scset` lying in the GCG root directory.
-In general, all **paths have to be relative** to the GCG root directory since they will be modified in the script.

 ### Generation
 In order to generate a **test set report _without_ testing**, you have to call the script directly.
 This can be done using

-    make test VISU=true SCRIPTSETTINGS=settings.scset
+    make visu SCRIPTSETTINGS=settings.scset

 ### Output
 You will get the same output as with the automated report generation.
 If visualizations are missing, please set the debug flag